mrisher/smtp-sts/spec.md

-SMTP STS policies are distributed from Policy Domain's DNS either through a new resource record, or as TXT records (similar to DMARC policies) under the name "_smtp_sts.”
-(Current implementations deploy as TXT records.)
+SMTP STS policies are distributed from Policy Domain's DNS either through a new resource record, or as TXT records (similar to DMARC policies) under the name "_smtp_sts" (Current implementations deploy as TXT records.)
 For example, for the Policy Domain "example.com", the recipient's SMTP STS policy can be retrieved from "_smtp_sts.example.com."